EightSQ/huBERTusHeil/README.md

 ### Explainability with SHAP values

 For the last query we have measured SHAP values of tokens using the [`shap` library](https://shap.readthedocs.io/en/latest/index.html).
 To do this, we feed the measuring library the probability of a given class (here *AfD*) as observable score.
-Therefore, we can measure which tokens back the decision for the class and which ones counts against it.
+Therefore, we can measure for each token which impact it has on the decision and what its magnitude is.

 ![](https://i.imgur.com/Ll0Fukt.png)

 As we would expect, "deutschen" (adjective "german") is by far the most significant token for the decision for *AfD*.
-Interestingly, the personal pronoun "Wir" ("we") in the beginning of the sentence counts heavily against *AfD*, indicating the fact that they typically use different vocabulary for these kinds of statements.
+Interestingly, the personal pronoun "Wir" ("we") in the beginning of the sentence counts heavily against *AfD*, maybe indicating that they typically use different vocabulary for these kinds of statements.

 ### Similarities of Parties

 Sometimes, parties with similar opinions on a certain topic are not necessarily grouped into similar clusters in latent space.
 Our model just has the objective of separating political parties from each other.
 Although it  works quite well in separating parties with very *different* views on a specific topic, it does not recognize similarities very well.

-Sometimes our search for matching TOPs given a certain topic is also not working too well.
+Sometimes our search for matching TOPs given a certain topic based on their MUSE-Representations is also not working too well.
 It happens that unrelated TOPs or simply TOPs completely devoid of content pop up in certain searches.
 For example, we encountered the TOPs "Organ Donation" or simply "Letter a, b and c" when searching for "Speed Limit".
-We observed that this is especiallu the case for very short TOPs and therefore removed TOPs that consisted of 6 words or less.
+We observed that this is especially the case for very short TOPs and therefore removed TOPs that consisted of 6 words or less.
 This did improve our search results.

 ## Discussion